ForzaETH/predictive-spliner/README.md

 ## Citing Predictive Spliner

-If you found our race stack helpful in your research, we would appreciate if you cite it as follows:
+If you found our stack helpful in your research, we would appreciate if you cite it as follows:
 ```
 @misc{baumann2024predictivesplinerdatadrivenovertaking,
       title={Predictive Spliner: Data-Driven Overtaking in Autonomous Racing Using Opponent Trajectory Prediction},